 Our new PCP, which was launched in December 2018, is the result of several years' work with members, other concerned bodies and the Professional Standards Authority for Health and Social Care (the body that accredits our Register).
 It aims to improve the way we handle complaints, shortening the time it takes to resolve complaints and reducing the number that have to go to a full hearing, while still offering the same level of protection to the public and clients.

-You can read more about the changes in November's Therapy Today.
+You can read more about the changes in Therapy Today (November 2018).